la2050/challenge/_2020/learn/the-young-shakespeareans-a-project-of-community-partners-a-501c3-non-profit-charity.md

   middle schools, and to promote exposure and high expectations regardless of students’ ethnicity, origin, or income level.
 project_description: >-
-  TYS’ after-school program emboldens our students by elevating their academic and life skills, inspiring them to go beyond what they thought possible.
-Our 12-week programs culminate in high-quality theatrical productions of Shakespearean plays which they perform in the original Elizabethan text for their school and community.
-Your support will enable us to serve more schools and deliver full Performing Arts and Production Design components in each of them, greatly impacting our number of participating students and reach to school communities.
+  TYS’ on-site and online after-school program uses the richness of Shakespeare’s works to create early, challenging, and formative learning experiences in LA’s Title 1 elementary and middle schools, and to promote exposure and high expectations regardless of students’ ethnicity, origin, or income level.
+Our 12-week programs culminate in high-quality theatrical productions of Shakespearean plays which they perform in the original (abridged) Elizabethan text for their school, families, and extended communities.
+Your support will enable us to serve more partner schools and deliver full Performing Arts and Production Design components in each of them, greatly impacting our number of participating students, and reach to the school communities, families, and surrounding neighborhoods.
 Which LA2050 goal will your submission most impact?: LA is the best place to LEARN In which areas of Los Angeles will you be directly working?:
   - San Fernando Valley